PurdueCAM2Project/HELPSweb/source/currentmember.rst

 - Students decide research topics.
-Some students think research means disappearing from civilization for several years, coming out "crazy ideas", and completely changing the world after they reappear giving the final oral presentations.
+Some students think research means disappearing from civilization for several years, coming out "crazy ideas", and completely changing the world after they reappear.
 This is wrong.
 First, it is unlikely that you can disappear from civilization; you still need access to the Internet, right?
 Second, it is unlikely that you can come out crazy ideas alone.
 Third, even if you can come out crazy ideas, you need to validate the ideas and compare them with existing studies.
-Maybe some people have already done similar things.
+Maybe some people have already done similar things when you are hiding.

 - If a student chooses a topic, the student cannot change the topic for the next forty years.
-Once in a while, a person makes a major breakthrough in science and gives a speech about the processs to the success.
+Once in a while, a person makes a major breakthrough in science and gives a speech about the process to the success.
 The person may say, "I have been solving this problem for forty years since I was a student."
 These cases are rare (that's why they are reported in news).
-It is common that a research changes topics as technologies become mature, new technologies (and problems) are created, or simply because these researchers change their interests.
+It is common that a researcher changes topics as technologies become mature, new technologies (and problems) are created, or simply because these researchers change their interests.